The Three Musketeers: Milady: Plot

-Athos follows Milady to a forest, where she secretly meets Cardinal Richelieu.
+Athos follows Cardinal Richelieu to a forest, where he secretly meets Milady.
 He learns that Milady is ordered to assassinate the Duke of Buckingham, whose support is critical to the La Rochelle rebels' war efforts.
 After Richelieu departs, Athos confronts Milady who reminds him of their past romance.
 She prepares to kill him, but he is saved by arriving Aramis and D'Artagnan, and she flees.

 Cardinal Richelieu meets Queen Anne and promises to return Constance who was kept under arrest on his orders.
 The queen tells D'Artagnan that Constance is safe under Duke of Buckingham's guard in England.
 Benjamin, Athos' brother and one of the Protestant leaders, is captured by guards of Gaston and is condemned to death by drowning.
 Athos decides to abandon the French army to save his brother.
 Aramis and D'Artagnan join him.
 Together, they escape to England.

 Milady travels to England to assassinate Duke of Buckingham.
 In Buckingham's castle, Milady is recognized by Constance.
 Milady is captured and condemned to death.
 Before hanging, Milady is visited by Constance in her captivity.
 Pitying the fate of a young and beautiful woman, Constance exchanges clothes with Milady and lets her escape.
 When executioners come for Milady, Constance tries to explain that she is not the person sentenced to death, but in vain.
 She is hanged in the palace courtyard.
 D'Artagnan and his friends are moments late to Constance's hanging.
 Together with Buckingham, they pursue Milady who used the time to set fire to the duke's palace.
 D'Artagnan enters the burning building to fight Milady.
 During the fight, Milady vanishes, and D'Artagnan is saved, unconscious, by his friends.

 Captain de Treville is tried for treason in the King's court.
 Aramis and D'Artagnan arrive to bring evidence that Gaston communicated with La Rochelle rebels to plot against the king.
 Treville is exonerated.
-Athos comes home to his castle to discover that his son was abducted by an unknown person.
+Athos comes home to his castle to discover that his young son Joseph was abducted by an unknown person.
 On the boy's bed, he finds an earring that was once in possession of his wife.